FOREX-Euro slumps on ECB negative deposit rate talk

 that keeping the door open on negative deposit rates was more

-than a way of saying 'We are keeping all our policy options
+than a way of saying we are keeping all our policy options open,

 session peak of $1.3215 after Draghi said the central bank's